-Beginning at the point for the north the southeast corner of the north-east corner of section thirty-one (31), township two (2) south, range six (6) west.
-Sait Lake base and meridian, Utah; thence southerly to the point for the southeast corner of the northeast quarter of section eighteen (18), town quarter of section eighteen (6) west: ship three (3) south, range six (6) west: thence westerly to the point for the southeast corner of the northwest southeast corner of the northwest quarter of said section; thence souther quarter of said section; thence souther-ly to the point for the southeast corner of the southwest quarter of section nineteen (19), said township; thence easterly to the point for the northeast corner of section thirty (30), said town-ship; thence southerly to the point for the southeast corner of said section, thence sectory to the southerly to the point for thence easterly to the point for the northeast corner of the northwest quarter of section thirty-two (32),said town-ship; thence southerly to the point for the southeast corner of the southwest quarter of said section; thence easterly to the northeast corner of section fiv (5), township four (4) south, range six (6) west: thence southerly to the south-east corner of said section; thence easterly to the northeast corner of the worthward corner of the northwest quarter of section nine (0), said towship: thence southerly along the surveyed and unsurveyed quartereaction lines to the point for the south-east corner of the southwest quarter of section twenty-one (21), said township; thence westerly to the point for the southwest corner of said section; thence southerly to the northwest corner of section (hirty-three (33), said township) thence westerly for the point for the northeast corner of section thirty-one (31) and coursely for the point for the (31), said township: thence southerly t the southeast corner of said section; thence castrely to the point for the northeast corner of section four (4), township five (5) south, range six (6) west; thence southerly to the point for the southeast corner of section nine (9), said township: thence westerly to the point for the northeast corner of sec-tion thirteen (13), township five (5) south, range seven (7) west; thence southerly to the point for the south-east corner of said section; thence westerly to the northeast corner of sec-tion twenty (20), said township; thence tion twelty (20), said township; thence northerly to the point for the southeast corner of the northeast quarter of sec-tion five (5), said township; thence westerly to the southwest corner of the northwest quarter of said section; thence northerly to the point for the southeast corner of section thirty (30), township four (4) south rear sector township four (4) south, range seven (7) west: thence westerly to the point for the southwest corner of said secion; thence northerly to the point for he northwest corner of said township thence easterly to the point for the northeast corner of section six (6), and township; thence northerly along the surveyed and unsurveyed section lines to the southeast corner of section thirty (30), township two (2) south, range seven (7 west; thence easterly to the point for the northeast corner of sec-tion thirty-one (31), township two (2) south, range six (6) west, the place of perinning Excepting from the force and effect Excepting from the force and effect of this proclamation all lands which may have been, prior to the date here-of, embraced in any legal entry or cov-ered by any lawful filing duly of record in the proper United States land office, or upon which any valid settlement has been made pursuant to law, and the statutory period within which to make entry or filing of record has not ex-pired; provided, that this exception shall not continue to apply to any par-ticular tract of land unless the entry-man, settler or claimant continues to man, settler or claimant continues to comply with the law under which the entry, filing or settlement was made.
-Warning is hereby expressly given to all persons not to make settlement upon the backs the lands reserved by this proclamareservation hereby established shall be known as the Grantville forest In witness whereof I have hereunto
+(25) south, range two (2) east; thence northerly to the northwest corner of the southeast corner of the northeast the southeast corner of the northeast quarter of section eighteen (18), fown-ship three (3) south, range six (6) west; thence westerly to the point for the southeast corner of the northwest quarter of said section; thence souther-ly to the point for the southeast corner section nineteen (19), township twenty four (24) south, range two (2) east thence easterly to the northwest cor her of section twenty-one (21), said township; thence northerly to the point of the southwest quarter of section ninetcen (19), said township; thence easterly to the point for the northeast corner of section thirty (30), said township; thence southerly to the point for the southeast corner of said section. thence easterly to the point for the northeast corner of the northwest quarter of section thirty-two (32), said town ship; thence southerly to the point for the southeast corner of the southwest quarter of said section; thence easterly to the northeast corner of section five (5), township four (4) south, range six (6) west; thence southerly to the south-east corner of said section; thence easterly to the northeast corner of the easterly to the northeast corner of the northwest quarter of section nine (9), said towship; thence southerly along the surveyed and unsurveyed quarter-section lines to the point for the south-east corner of the southwest quarter of section twenty-one (21), said township; thence westerly to the point for the southwest corner of said section; thence southerly to the northwest corner of southerly to the northwest corner of section thirty-three (33), said township; thence westerly for the point for the northeast corner of section thirty-one (31), said township; thence southerly to (31), said townsnip; thence southerly to the southeast corner of said section; thence eastrely to the point for the northeast corner o, section four (4), township five (5) south, range six (6) weat; thence southerly to the point for the southeast corner of section nine (9), said township; thence westerly to the south of the southeast corner of section of neg ning said township; thence westerly to the point for the northeast corner of sec-tion thirteen (13), township five (5) south, range seven (7) west; thence southerly to the point for the south-east corner of said section; thence westerly to the northeast corner of sec-tion twenty (20) sold township; thence tion twenty (20), said township; thence northerly to the point for the southeast corner of the northeast quarter of section five (5), said township; thence westerly to the southwest corner of the northwest quarter of said section; thence northerly to the point for the southeast corner of section thirty (30), township four (4) south, range seven (7) west; thence westerly to the point for the southwest corner of said secfor the southwest corner of said sec-fion; thence northerly to the point for the northwest corner of said township; honce easterly to the point for the northeast corner of section six (6), said township; thence northerly along the surveyed and unsurveyed section lines to the southeast corner of section thirty (30), township two (2) south, range seven (7 west; thence easterly to the point for the northeast corner of sec-tion thirty-one (31), township two (2) south, range six (6) west, the place of beginning.
+Excepting from the force and effect Excepting from the force and effec